Stroum Center Admin

 This exchange was really helpful for me to broaden my perspective and come up with new research topics.

-- Graduate Fellows receive mentorship and career guidance from members of the Jewish Studies faculty.
+- Graduate Fellows from diverse departments across campus receive guidance from members of the Jewish Studies faculty.

 - Fellowship grants of $3,000 per academic year are made possible by the Stroum Center’s community supporters.